 What is a debt settlement offer?

-A debt settlement offer, or full and final settlement offer, is a debt solution that allows you to repay what you owe by making a lump sum payment that is generally less than the total amount of remaining debt.
+A debt settlement offer, or full and final settlement offer, is a solution that allows you to repay what you owe by making a lump sum payment that is generally less than the total amount of remaining debt.

-Typically, a debt settlement offer will be made by a debtor who has come into some money – whether from selling an asset, receiving an inheritance or gift or after collecting another windfall pay-out from a redundancy or insurance claim.
+Typically, a settlement offer will be made by a debtor who has come into some money – whether from selling an asset, receiving an inheritance or gift or after collecting another windfall pay-out from a redundancy or insurance claim.
 Although for some people a payment of this kind might be enough to repay all of an outstanding balance, it is often the case that whilst the money could pay off a sizeable portion of what is owed, it won’t quite stretch to wiping the debt out.

 In these circumstances, it may be possible to approach your creditors and strike up an agreement to pay a significant lump sum towards the debt, with the remainder being written off.